nlon982/lab-end2end/README.md

 - `DELETE /concerts`.
 Deletes all `Concert`s, and returns a 204 status code.

 #### About the domain model
 The Web service is to store `Concert` and `Performer` entities.
-Similarly to Lab 03's `lab-jpa` exercise, a `Concert` has a `Performer`, `Performer` may perform at many `Concert`s.
+Similarly to the `lab-jpa` exercise, a `Concert` has a `Performer`, `Performer` may perform at many `Concert`s.
 For the REST interface, you don't need to use DTO classes - `Concert`s and `Performer`s are sufficiently simple and involve little data, so when a `Concert` is being exchanged between a client and the Web service, it should include its `Performer`.
 JSON should be supported as the data interchange format of choice for this web service.

 #### Project structure
 A partially complete project named `lab-end2end` can be found in this repository.
 The project is a multi-module project with `lab-end2end-concert-domain-model` and `lab-end2end-concert-web-service` as child projects.